 For more information, please call 919-966-3065 or email firstname.lastname@example.org.

-So if you or someone you know has suffered from anorexia at any point and you are it the United States, please give us a call at 919-966-3065 or email us at firstname.lastname@example.org.
+If you or someone you know has suffered from AN or has never had an eating disorder and are in the United States, please visit our website at www.unceatingdisorders.org/angi, call us at 919-966-3065, or email us at email@example.com.

 The ANGI Team and I wanted to express a big THANK YOU to everyone who has been involved in our study thus far, whether it be through participating in the study or passing on the word.
 We could not do it without all of you!
 We are deeply grateful for your interest and participation.
 Please continue to browse our , website, and Facebook page for further updates on the status of ANGI!